zei-bit/dnn-tailwind-theme/README.md

 # DNN Tailwind Theme

-A modern, responsive DotNetNuke theme built with **Tailwind CSS v4** and designed for seamless integration with 2sxc content management.
+A modern, responsive DotNetNuke theme built with **Tailwind CSS v4** and a clean CSS-first workflow.

 ## Features